wheremagichappens/CUNY_DATA_624/Project_Two/README.md

 ### Overview

-Add information here based on next meet up pertaining to how the group will divide roles and responsibilities for Project.
+Add information here based on next meet up pertaining to how the group will divide roles and responsibilities for project.

 ### Roles and Responsibilities

 Add roles and responsibilities here.

-#### Timeline
+### Timeline

 Add timeline here.

-Due date: 12/16
+**Due date: 12/16**